Microsoft Office 2007: Office Open XML

 The new XML-based document file format in Microsoft Office 2007 is incompatible with previous versions of Microsoft Office unless an add-on is installed for the older version.

 PC World has stated that upgrading to Office 2007 presents dangers to certain data, such as templates, macros, and mail messages.

-The Microsoft Word 2007 equation editor, which uses a form of MathML called Office MathML (OMML), is also incompatible with that of Microsoft Word 2003 and previous versions.
+The Microsoft Word 2007 equation editor, which uses a form of MathML called Office MathML (OMML), is also incompatible with that of previous versions.
 Upon converting Microsoft Word 2007 .docx files to .doc files, equations are rendered as graphics.
 On June 6, 2007, Inera Inc. revealed that Science and Nature refused to accept manuscripts prepared in Microsoft Word 2007 .docx format; subsequently Inera Inc. informed Microsoft that Microsoft Word 2007's file format impairs usability for scholarly publishing.
 As of 25 April 2011 Nature still does not support Office Open XML format; Science however, accepts this format but discourages its use.